Introduction to Facial Fat Transfer

 Frequently asked questions

-While any surgery can result in risks—such as bruising, infection and scarring, fat transfer is relatively low risk.
-The surgeon harvests fat cells from the patient's body.
-This means their immune system won't reject or attack them.
-However, if there's too much fat transferred into one area, it could look unnatural.
-Our skilled plastic surgeons have years of experience and know exactly how much fat is necessary to remove in order to achieve the look you want.
+As with any surgical procedure, there are certain risks and complications to consider with fat grafting.
+Potential risks and complications include infection, bleeding, uneven texture, unsatisfactory results, and in rare cases, fat embolism.
+Fat transfer is relatively low risk because the surgeon harvests fat cells from the patient’s own body, minimizing the chance of immune rejection.
+However, if too much fat is transferred into one area, it could look unnatural.
+Our skilled plastic surgeons have years of experience and know exactly how much fat is necessary to remove in order to achieve the look you want, while minimizing potential risks.

 Fat transfer results in tiny incisions, so the resulting scars will be invisible to the naked eye.

 There is minimal downtime following facial fat grafting, and most patients can return to work within a few days.
-There will be some swelling and bruising, but these effects will subside over the next week to 10 days.
+Bruising and swelling are common post-operative effects, but these will subside over the next week to 10 days.
 Patients should avoid strenuous exercise or heavy lifting for two weeks.

 It can take up to two weeks for the swelling, bruising and recovery from surgery to subside.
 You will see a lifted appearance in the area being treated with added volume.
+Fat grafting results are typically natural-looking and long-lasting, as a percentage of the transferred fat survives permanently.
 It may take several months for your body to absorb the transferred fat cells fully.
 If you maintain a healthy lifestyle, results can last a number of years.

 The cost can vary depending on the area and number of areas being treated.
-Fat grafting or fat transfer prices range around £2,750.
+Fat grafting or fat transfer prices start from £3,500 to £7,000 for the full face.
 The best option is to speak to our plastic surgeon who can explain in detail about the treatment and discuss what you want to achieve.

 1. The micro liposuction procedure to extract the fat generally from the abdoman or thigh area